 • Proof of self-employment such as a recent business bank statement (issued in the last two months), most recent set of accounts or evidence of self-assessment returns

 • To consent for us to access your records in the NHS Test and Trace system to confirm your eligibility.
 Read the NHS Test and Trace privacy notice.

-• To consent to us verifying your loss of income, this may be by contacting your employer.
+• To consent to us verifying your loss of income, which will involve us contacting your employer.

 • Your National Insurance number.

 If, from 28 September onward, you have been contacted by NHS Test and Trace and have been told to self-isolate and you fit into the eligibility criteria above, you will qualify for a backdated payment as long you apply within 28 days from the date you are told to self-isolate.